The Power of Change

 Most people can accept changes if there is a true desire to improve, if it’s obvious something isn’t working the way it should.
 But besides being warned, they also need to be brought into the decisions that will affect the way they are called upon to do their jobs.
 Who better to determine if something will actually work than the person expected to create the desired outcome?

-But how can we be assured that those changes aren’t arbitrary and that they truly will be of benefit to our company, our employees, our customers?
+But how can we be assured that those changes aren’t arbitrary and that they truly will be of benefit to our company, our employees, our customers, our families?
 How can we be certain that the change is for the better and won’t just throw everything into a tailspin of confusion and uncertainty?

 Besides bringing in the ideas of our colleagues, family members, or the people who will be affected by these changes, there needs to be a constant against which those changes can be measured.
 It’s essential to have a touchstone to be sure changes truly are beneficial.
 Oh not in a worldly, bottom line sort of test.
 No. These changes must be sure to nurture the heart and soul of those involved.
-The underlying DNA of a company, church, organization or family cannot be sacrificed to an arbitrary attitude of progress at any cost.
+The underlying DNA of a company, church, organization or family cannot be sacrificed to an arbitrary attitude of progress at any cost or any means to an end.

 Jesus-led leaders need to reflect on some basic tenets.
-When measured against the unchanging love of our Savior Jesus, will the new directives and procedures truly be ones that nourish the daily activities of managers and employees or family members?
+When measured against the unchanging love of our Savior Jesus, will the new directives and procedures, rules and guidelines truly be ones that nourish the daily activities of managers and employees or family members?

 A bottom line attitude is destined to leave people’s lives and hearts in the dust, whether it be those who are producing or those who are supposed to be benefitting from a service or product or a new way of approaching a task.